liammcluckie/Low-Tide-Surf-Club/README.md

 - Customer account log-in to be added to nav bar.

+- Add a Google images map to the footer displaying the business location.

 - For all forms to be made functional using correct syntax.

 - To add more pages to the site including a product and a blog page.